Porgramming-Hero-web-course/batch-4-assignment-1-mahmud-me09/blog-3.md

 ### Use cases of various types of type guard:
 Their use cases are discussed below:
 1. Using `typeof`:
 `typeof` normally returns the type of primitive and non-primitive data types.
-This `typeof` keyword is used in the conditional statement to check the type and performed its corresponding subsequent operation.
+This `typeof` keyword is used in the conditional statement to check the type and performed its corresponding subsequent operation of narrowing down the type.
 For Example:

 ```